minio/minio/README.md

 service iptables restart
 ```

+## Pre-existing data
+When deployed on a single drive, MinIO server lets clients access any pre-existing data in the data directory.
+For example, if MinIO is started with the command  `minio server /mnt/data`, any pre-existing data in the `/mnt/data` directory would be accessible to the clients.

+The above statement is also valid for all gateway backends.

+# Test MinIO Connectivity

 ## Test using MinIO Browser
 MinIO Server comes with an embedded web based object browser.
 Point your web browser to http://127.0.0.1:9000 to ensure your server has started successfully.